Gully Platoon

-Gully Platoon are an Australian hip-hop group, composed of Pegz (Tirren Staaf) with Joe New (Joseph Newberry) and Dialectrix (Ryan Leaf).
+Gully Platoon were an Australian hip-hop group, composed of Pegz (Tirren Staaf) with Joe New (Joseph Newberry) and Dialectrix (Ryan Leaf).

-Biography
+History

 Tirren Staaf, who is also the CEO of Obese Records, founded the group in 2008.

 I've always wanted to have a group for quite a long time now.
 It's been on the plate for as long as I can remember.
 I've always wanted to make a group record.
 I really wanted a different creative process, I wanted to share the writing and really bounce ideas off other people.